juanruitina/calcifair/README.md

 Calcifair automatically handles the callibration of the SGP-30 sensor by storing and setting baselines following [these considerations](https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor/circuitpython-wiring-test#baseline-set-and-get-2980177-19).

 Readings seem to have pretty disparate levels of accuracy. eCO2 readings seem reasonable.
-When compared with other sensors I have around, temperature readings seem accurate (but a fan might be needed for the latter), and humidity readings seem like 10 points higher.
-And the TVOC readings, well, they are always high: they stay in moderately high levels even after proper ventilation.
+When compared with other sensors I have around, temperature readings seem accurate (but a fan might be needed), and humidity readings seem like 10 points higher.
+The TVOC readings, well, they stay in moderately high levels even after proper ventilation.
 They might be accurate (I can't compare with other sensors), but I have deliberatly chosen not to believe them for the sake of my own sanity.

 ## Licences